kellewic/splunk-status/README.md

 * Runs on Splunk's web port and accessible via `WEB_LOC/splunkd/__raw/services/status/v1/health`
 * Requires no authentication
     * Can set `requireAuthentication=true` in [restmap.conf](status/default/restmap.conf) to turn it on
+        * If `requireAuthentication=true` is used then the endpoint needs to be accessed via `WEB_LOC/services/status/v1/health`.
+In this case, the web port will be checked via an HTTP(S) request.
     * Can set `acceptFrom` in [restmap.conf](status/default/restmap.conf) to limit what IPs can access

 ## Checks